Make It Happen Hypnotherapy

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

-Insomnia, a common sleep disorder, affects millions of people worldwide, leading to significant consequences on overall health and quality of life.
-It manifests as difficulty falling asleep, staying asleep, or waking up too early, and can result in daytime fatigue, mood disturbances, impaired concentration, and reduced productivity.
-Chronic insomnia, which persists for at least three nights a week for three months or longer, can severely impact one’s physical and mental well-being.
+This results in daytime fatigue, mood disturbances, impaired concentration, and reduced productivity.
+Chronic insomnia, which persists for at least three nights a week for three months or longer, can severely disturb your physical and mental well-being.

 What is Cognitive Behavioral Therapy for Insomnia (CBT-I)?